 First, Lakeisha opened the Data Engineering view for the SNAP Participation layer, which contained data about the Supplemental Nutrition Assistance Program (SNAP) benefit, by right-clicking the layer and clicking the Data Engineering button.
 The resizable Data Engineering view automatically snaps to the lower half of the map view and contains two panels: the fields panel that lists the fields in the layer and the statistics panel that displays a statistics table for the fields.

 After visualizing the fields in the layer, Lakeisha selected all the fields from the fields panel and calculated statistics by right-clicking the selected fields and clicking the Add to Statistics and Calculate button.
-This immediately populated the statistics panel with the descriptive statistics and metrics for each field in a table format.
+This immediately populated the statistics panel with each field’s descriptive statistics and metrics in a table format.

-Using the generated statistics, she was able to easily identify the number of null values in each field.
+Using the generated statistics, she easily identified the number of null values in each field.
 She then right-clicked the Number of Nulls cell for the Participants field and clicked Select Null Values to visualize its missing values on the map.

 After confirming that the locations of the missing values don’t exhibit any obvious patterns, Lakeisha used the Fill Missing Values tool to replace the missing values in the field with estimated values based on spatial neighbors.